freeCodeCamp/freeCodeCamp/guide/english/algorithms/red-black-trees/index.md

 ---
 ## Red Black Trees

+A red–black tree is a kind of self-balancing binary search tree in computer science.
+Each node of the binary tree has an extra bit, and that bit is often interpreted as the color of the node.
+These color bits are used to ensure the tree remains approximately balanced during insertions and deletions.

 Red-Black Tree is a self-balancing Binary Search Tree (BST) where every node follows following rules.

 1. Every node has two children, colored either red or black.